LincW0/Logisim-Connection-Language/README.md

  A better way of describing Logisim connections.

- Current version: Beta0.7.2
+ Current version: Beta1.0

+ Now supporting IDE made for LCL!

  Notice: This version is not compatible with code made for versions lower than Beta0.7.1

- Compile /Compiler/compiler.cpp with gcc.
+ For the command line compiler, compile /Compiler/compiler.cpp with gcc.

+ For the graphic IDE, open /IDE/IDE/IDE.pro with Qt Creator.

- This does not support the "IMPT" feature addressed in /Formats/LCLFormat.txt (This will be supported in Beta1.0)
+ This does not support the "IMPT" feature addressed in /Formats/LCLFormat.txt (This will be supported in Beta2.0)

- Output components are now fully organized.

 ## Update log